anthonygrees/laptop_setup/README.md

-# laptop_setup
+# New Mac Laptop Setup using Homebrew
-A script to automatically set up your new Mac Laptop.
-If you are like me and you have just started a new job, this will save you some time.
+A script to automatically set up your new Mac Laptop using Homebrew.
+If you are like me and you have just started a new job, this will save you a lot of time.

 ### What does it install ?
 The script installs the following: